gszep/gpuweb/Secure-HLSL-Explainer.md

 ### Memory Spaces

 All variables in Secure HLSL are associated with a memory space.
-Secure HLSL includes three memory spaces:
+Secure HLSL includes four memory spaces:

 - `thread`.
 By default, local variables are associated with this memory space.
 - `constant`.
 Variables inside a `Buffer` or `StructuredBuffer` object, or a `cbuffer` or `tbuffer` block are associated with this memory space.